mattermost/docs/source/administration/config-settings.rst

 Enable Post Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Enables post metadata to be loaded and used to load channels with more accurate scroll positioning.
+**True**: Load channels with more accurate scroll positioning by loading post metadata.
 Enabling this setting may increase channel and post load times.

 **False**: Post metadata is not loaded.